-There is no explicit requirement to provide for specific compliance arrangements neither in the AMG, nor in the Pharmig Code of Conduct.
+There are no explicit requirements to provide for specific compliance arrangements in the AMG or the Pharmig CoC.

 However, section 56 AMG obliges the authorisation holder to ensure:

-- that any promotion for its products complies with sections 50 - 56a AMG; - that its medical sales representatives comply with the qualification requirements (section 72 AMG) and their obligations laid down in section 73 et seq.
+- that any promotion for its products complies with sections 50 to 56a AMG; - that its medical sales representatives comply with the qualification requirements (section 72 AMG) and their obligations laid down in section 73 et seq.
 AMG; and - all distributed promotional material is available and a register of all addressees and distribution ways is maintained.

 Further, the authorisation holder has to nominate a person within the company who is responsible for the scientific information about the medicinal products distributed by the respective authorisation holder ("Informationsbeauftragter").
 This person needs to be equipped with the necessary powers of such position.
-In practice, all promotional material will need "sign-off" by the qualified person (section 56 AMG).
+In practice, all promotional material will need "sign off" by the qualified person (section 56 AMG).